- Academic Requirements

 Full-time day students generally take fifteen (15) hours per semester during the last two (2) years of law school.
 More than fifteen (15) hours in any Fall or Spring semester constitutes an academic overload that requires approval from the Associate Dean for Student Affairs and a cumulative GPA that meets or exceeds 2.6.

 First year part-time evening division students take eleven (11) credit hours each of the first two (2) semesters.
-After the first year, part-time evening students must complete an additional seventy (70) credits.
+After the first year, part-time evening students must complete an additional sixty-eight (68) credits.

 After the first year, part-time evening students generally take eleven to twelve (11-12) credit hours per semester .
 More than twelve (12) credit hours in any Fall or Spring semester constitutes an academic overload that requires approval from the Associate Dean for Student Affairs and a cumulative GPA that meets or exceeds 2.6.

-No student in the full-time program who works more than 20 hours per week, may take more than fifteen (15) credit hours in any Fall or Spring semester.
+No student who works more than 20 hours per week may take more than twelve (12) credit hours in any Fall or Spring semester.

 In order to maintain eligibility for federal loans, students must take at least eight (8) credit hours per semester for the Federal Direct Loan Program and at least four (4) credit hours for the Federal Perkins Loan Program.